mfumagalli/ngsUtils/README.md

 Executables are built into the main directory.
 If you wish to clean all binaries and intermediate files:

     % make clean

+However, we recommend to install to whole ngsTools package instead.

 ### Usage